killvxk/avclassplusplus/README.md

 We deeply respect original authors of AVCLASS.
 Reference with love:

 - [1] Marcos Sebastián, Richard Rivera, Platon Kotzias, and Juan Caballero.
 2016.
 AVCLASS: A tool for Massive Malware Labeling.
-In *Proceedings of the 19th International Symposium on Research in Attacks, Intrusions and Defenses (RAID'16).* 230--253. **(If you wish to cite the original AVCLASS, please cite this paper; if you wish to cite AVCLASS++, just refer this repository URL)**
+In *Proceedings of the 19th International Symposium on Research in Attacks, Intrusions and Defenses (RAID'16).* 230--253. **(If you wish to cite the original AVCLASS, please cite this paper; if you wish to cite AVCLASS++, just refer to this repository URL)**
 - [2] Platon Kotzias, Srdjan Matic, Richard Rivera, and Juan Caballero.
 2015.
 Certified PUP: Abuse in Authenticode Code Signing.
 In *Proceedings of the 22nd ACM Conference on Computer and Communication Security (CCS'15).* 465--478.

 The techniques introduced in AVCLASS++ are based on the following papers: